Loading Events

 Language: Russian

-Our guide through this historical journey will be the experienced Vladimir Ronin—a historian, Slavist, and philologist who has taught at the Antwerp branch of KU Leuven University for over 30 years.
+Our lecturer through this historical journey will be the experienced Vladimir Ronin—a historian, Slavist, and philologist who has taught at the Antwerp branch of KU Leuven University for over 30 years.
 He is also the author of guidebooks on Antwerp and Brussels.

 Go to Top